Facts & Figures

 These statistics provide some information about the context in which Prison Fellowship works in England and Wales:

-The prison population in England and Wales stands at approx. 85k (84,405).
-We are the top incarcerator in Western Europe.
-290 people died in prison in the 12 months leading up to March 2016.
-Over a third of these deaths were the result of suicide.
+The prison population in England and Wales stands at 84,648 as of 16 June 2017, making us the top incarcerator in Western Europe.
+344 people died in prison in the 12 months leading up to March 2017.
+A third of these deaths were the result of suicide.

-There are approx. 4k (3,861) women in prison.
+There are approx. 4k (3,994) women in prison.
 In 2017 8,474 women were sent to prison, with 62% serving sentences of 6 months or less.
-Over half the women in prison (53%) say they have experienced emotional, physical or sexual abuse when they were younger and 46% have also suffered domestic violence in their life.
-46% of women in custody say they have attempted suicide at some time of their life.
+Over half the women in prison (53%) say they have experienced emotional, physical or sexual abuse when they were younger.
+There were 12 self-inflicted deaths of women in prisons in England and Wales in 2016, the highest number since 2004.

 There are 14,077 young adults (18-24yrs) in prison and about 894 children under 18 in custody.
 Fewer than 1% of all children in England are in care, but they make up nearly two-fifths of children in secure training centres (39%) and young offender institutions (37%).

 44% of adults are re-convicted within one year of release – for those serving sentences of less than 12 months this increases to 59%.

 Stats and images taken from the Prison Reform Trust’s Bromley Briefings Summer 2017 (http://www.prisonreformtrust.org.uk/Portals/0/Documents/Bromley%20Briefings/Summer%202017%20factfile.pdf)